Coronavirus: Cremations and burials

 Book of Remembrance

-We have moved the book of Remembrance into the family room.
+We have moved the Book of Remembrance into the family room.
 The book can now be viewed through the window, as displayed every weekend and public holiday.
-We have also withdrawn the use of the family room to insure compliance with the current social distancing guidance.
+We have also withdrawn the use of the family room to ensure compliance with the current social distancing guidance.

 Please attend on the appropriate day to view the Book of Remembrance as we will be unavailable to turn the pages as we normally do.